jardon/gnome-mosaic/README.md

 ## The Proposal

-A proposal for integration of the tiling window management features from Pop Shell into GNOME is currently under development.
+A proposal for integration of the tiling window management features from GNOME Mosaic into GNOME is currently under development.
 It will be created as a GitLab issue on GNOME Shell for future discussion, once we have invested our time into producing a functioning prototype, and learned what does and does not work in practice.

-Ideally, the features explored in Pop Shell will be available for any environment using Mutter — far extending the half-monitor tiling capability currently present.
+Ideally, the features explored in GNOME Mosaic will be available for any environment using Mutter — far extending the half-monitor tiling capability currently present.
 By starting out as a shell extension, anyone using GNOME Shell can install this onto their system, without having to install a Pop-specific fork of GNOME on their system.

 ---